Geological structure measurement by LiDAR: Surface processes and geological mapping

-LiDAR provides the full-waveform system, it enables the laser pulse to penetrate through canopies and vegetations.
+LiDAR provides the full-waveform system, it enables the laser pulse to penetrate canopies and vegetations.
 This system allows obtaining bare-ground geological data points.
 Webster et al. have discovered new craters in Northern Canada by harnessing LiDAR data and digital terrain models.
 A digital terrain model has to be constructed to measure structural parameters (tilt angles, river incision depths).
 With the precise bedrock and surficial lithology mapping by LiDAR, structural geologists can reconstruct surficial processes involved.

 Traditional structural measurement

 Traditional structural orientations can only be assessed on reachable exposed rock mass manually.
 Conventionally, engineering geologists investigated rock discontinuities studies with only a limited number at a time.
 The discontinuities may not represent the whole outcrop.
 Thus, the traditional rock plane orientation measurement may contain bias.

 Geotechnical studies also investigate other geomechanical parameters, such as persistence, block size and rock joint spacing.

 LiDAR technology

 LiDAR (Light Detection and Ranging) is a rapid surveying process that emits and receives laser pluses to acquire 3-D information.
 By illuminating lights with different wavelengths to the object of interest, LiDAR can be used to create precise topographic maps, with applications in: geology, geomorphology, surveying and other applications.
 Topographic maps are possible because of the Inertial Measuring Unit and Global Positioning System.
 Furthermore, it is a technology that can carry out studies on a steep slope and rock-cliffs.

 Accurately measured data is necessary for the LiDAR data to be geo-referenced such as locating the data in a local or global coordinates system.
 Therefore, the produced LiDAR can be overlaid onto the aerial photographs collected previously to observe the topography changes over time.